brianfrankcooper/YCSB/README.md

 Additionally, the “operationcount” type in YCSB core, has been changed to long from int to allow for large “operationcount” value.

-We will keep this fork up to date with the upstream YCSB repository and push changes from here, back to the upstream YCSB repository.
+We will keep this fork up to date with the upstream YCSB repository and push changes from here, back to the upstream YCSB repository if it becomes active again.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a